 About & Contact Me

 Whether it's brooding, wild and stormy, or reflective, calm and serene, the sea stirs something deep inside me.
-A wide horizon inspires a sense of freedom and adventure.
-The wild and powerful drama, laced with a latent menace lurking in a raging tempest.
-The incredible hues and reflections in a spectacular dawn or dusk.
-Being beside the ocean with a camera makes me feel alive.
+The open horizon inspires a heady sense of freedom and adventure.
+A raging tempest's incredible visual drama and latent menace sets my adrenaline coursing.
+While the wonderful hues and reflections in a glorious dawn, or dusk, fills me with awe.
+So being beside the ocean with a camera makes me feel alive.

-And as for photography, my father and both grandfathers were keen amateur photographers, so this too was in my genes.
-At school the influential Head Of Art, Mr Bowerman, took me under his wing and gave me free rein of his jealously guarded Photography Department.
+And as for photography, my father and both grandfathers were keen amateur photographers, so this was in my genes.
+At school the brilliant Head Of Art, Mr Bowerman, took me under his wing and gave me free rein of his jealously guarded photography department.
 Here an Olympus OM1 SLR and endless rolls of Ilford B&W film saw me developing my camera and dark room skills.
-Under his guidance, I learned to use a camera and the printing processes as creative tools to be freely experimented with rather than observing any rigid, mechanical doctrine.
-An attitude that became firmly engrained in my photographic psyche.
+Under his guidance, I learned to use a camera and the printing processes as creative tools to be freely experimented with rather than a strictly observed, technical doctrine.
+An attitude that soon became engrained in my photographic psyche.

-Upon leaving Art College in 1984 I got a job in a West End studio to serve my apprenticeship in the dark room before moving on to a career in Advertising & Design.
+Upon leaving Art College in 1984 I got a job in a West End studio and served my apprenticeship in the dark room before moving on to a career in Advertising & Design.
 This saw me art directing a wide range of top photographers, alongside gaining my own commissions.

-By 1990 the digital studio had revolutionised graphics production and I had embraced the amazing imaging capabilities of Adobe Photoshop.
-However, I shunned the ugly hybrid digital cameras with their temperamental operation and dodgy image files.
-Instead I doggedly insisted on using film and hi-res scanned imagery for professional work.
-Keeping the digital medium for pack shots and family snaps.
+By 1990 the digital studio had revolutionised the industry and I had fully embraced the incredible imaging capabilities of Adobe Photoshop.
+I was now running my own creative hotshop in Covent Garden and business was good.
+However, I had shunned the ugly hybrid digital cameras with their ludicrous price tags, temperamental operation and dodgy image files.
+I doggedly insisted on using film and hi-res scanning in all professional work and sidelined digital cameras to pack shots and family snaps.

-That was until the full frame sensor and Raw file technology came along.
-In 2009 I finally succumbed to digital and my photography transformed overnight.
-Not only on the commercial side, where the lucrative income stream was brought fully in-house.
-But down on my beloved tidelines where my DSLR set me free!
+That was until the advent of the full frame sensor and Raw file technology.
+In 2009 I went digital and my photography was transformed overnight.
+Not only on the commercial side, where the lucrative income stream was now brought fully in-house, but down on my beloved coastlines where my DSLR set me free!

-No longer would frame counting shackle my impulse to shoot.
-There was no more changing film on storm-swept beaches.
-The exposure triangle was rounded off by the ability to change ISO at will.
-All this in conjunction with a range of Lee ND filters, a powerful flash gun and my experimental photographic psyche, began to work wonders!
+No longer would frame-counting shackle my impulse to shoot.
+There was no more changing film on storm-swept beaches, and the exposure triangle was rounded off by the ability to change ISO at will.
+All this, in conjunction with a range of Lee ND filters, a powerful flash gun and my experimental approach, began to work wonders!

-In 2011, after being cajoled into entering - as photo competitions are not my thing - I won the coveted 'Cornish Point Of View' award.
-This gained wider recognition and led to my first solo Seascape exhibition in 2012.
-I created a brand around my leaf logo - that shapes my initials to a leaf symbolising how nature draws energy from light - which underpinned the ethos behind my work.
-I launched my first website with an online shop that promoted image sales, and subsequently went on to win another Cornwall-based competition run by a regional Oil Company - after more cajoling!
-Thereafter, in the two years I entered, 2015 & 16, I had eleven of my seascapes shortlisted for Outdoor Photographer Of The Year.
+In 2011, after being cajoled into entering - as photo competitions are not my bag - I won the coveted 'Cornish Point Of View' award.
+The winning picture also gained wider national recognition and led to my first solo Seascape exhibition in 2012.
+I created my brand around a logo - where my initials shape a verdant leaf - that turns light into energy - which I saw as the ethos behind my work and launched my first website.
+With the online shop print sales and stock library royalties, I began to generate income.

 To contact me about any aspect of my photography and services you can email me at -